-Untold History of AI: How Amazon's Mechanical Turkers Got Squeezed Inside the Machine
+Untold History of AI: How Amazon’s Mechanical Turkers Got Squeezed Inside the Machine

 Perhaps we can take a lesson from the author Edgar Allan Poe.
 When he viewed von Kempelen’s Mechanical Turk, he was not fooled by the illusion.
 Instead, he wondered what it would be like for the chess player trapped inside, the concealed laborer “tightly compressed” among cogs and levers in “exceedingly painful and awkward positions.”

-In our current moment, when headlines about AI breakthroughs populate our newsfeeds, it’s important to remember Poe’s forensic attitude.
+In our current moment, when headlines about AI breakthroughs populate our news feeds, it’s important to remember Poe’s forensic attitude.
 It can be entertaining—if sometimes alarming—to be swept up in the hype over AI, and to be carried away by the vision of machines that have no need for mere mortals.
 But if you look closer, you’ll likely see the traces of human labor.

 This is the final installment of a six-part series on the untold history of AI.
-Part 5 told a story algorithmic bias—from the 1980s.
+Part 5 told a story of algorithmic bias—from the 1980s.

 Comments